devnull-cz/c-prog-lang/modules/preprocessor.md

 To see the result of running preprocessor on your code, use `cpp` or the `-E` option of the compiler.

-- Task: reimplement fahr-to-cent.c using defines instead of white numbers
+- Task: reimplement fahr-to-cent.c using defines instead of literal numbers
 	- solution: `fahr-to-cent_defines.c`